 • the appearance of unreasonable signs of aggression;

-• flaky and dry skin, which as a result of this cracks, and acne appears on it;
+• flaky and dry skin, which as a result cracks and acne appears on it;

-• a significant and rapid set of muscle mass, as a result of which the female body in its shape becomes similar to the male;
+• a significant and rapid increase in muscle mass, as a result of which the female body becomes similar in shape to the male;

 • unreasonable weight gain;

-• violation of the cycle up to the complete disappearance of menstrual flow;
+• cycle disruption up to the complete disappearance of menstrual flow;

 • an irresistible desire to increase sexual activity and physical activity on the body.

 All these symptoms indicate the development of a serious pathological process in the female body.
-In addition, along with the manifestations listed above, ovarian tumors or Cushing's syndrome may also develop.
+In addition, ovarian tumors or Cushing's syndrome may also develop simultaneously with the above manifestations.

-Regardless of what reasons led to increased testosterone in a woman's body, the consequences of such a pathological deviation can be completely unpredictable, so treatment must begin in a timely manner and be prescribed by a highly qualified doctor who specializes in the treatment of this kind of disease.
+Regardless of what reasons led to increased testosterone in a woman’s body, the consequences of such a pathological abnormality can be completely unpredictable, so treatment should begin in a timely manner and be prescribed by a highly qualified doctor who specializes in the treatment of this type of disease.

 As medical practice shows, in order to normalize the indicators, it is first necessary to find out the reason that led to such a deviation.
-After that, doctors recommend using several methods for treatment at once.
+After this, doctors recommend using several treatment methods at once.

-First of all, you should review your diet and exclude all foods that increase this hormone.
-If a woman is on a diet and she is diagnosed with such a deviation, then she will have to be abandoned without fail.
+First of all, you should review your diet and eliminate all foods that contribute to an increase in this hormone.
+If a woman is on a diet and is diagnosed with such a deviation, then she will have to give it up without fail.

-If the deviation was provoked by the diet, you should abandon it.
+If the deviation is caused by a diet, you should abandon it

-Among other things, experts recommend immediately starting to play sports, since it is moderate physical activity that can significantly reduce the amount of the hormone in the body.
-It is best in this situation to give preference to fitness or yoga.
-It has been scientifically proven that it is systematic fitness or yoga that can normalize hormone levels completely without the use of medications.
+Among other things, experts recommend immediately starting to exercise, since moderate physical activity can significantly reduce the amount of the hormone in the body.
+It is best in such a situation to give preference to fitness or yoga.
+It has been scientifically proven that systematic fitness or yoga classes can normalize hormone levels without the use of medications.

 As for the treatment of elevated testosterone levels, only the attending physician can prescribe the necessary medications to normalize it.
-Self-medication and self-selection of hormonal drugs is strictly prohibited, since improperly prescribed treatment can lead to serious and irreparable consequences.
+Self-medicating and independently selecting hormonal medications is strictly prohibited, since incorrectly prescribed treatment can lead to serious and irreparable consequences.

 Currently, the following medications are prescribed to reduce the level of the hormone testosterone in a woman’s body: